Azure-Samples/graphrag-accelerator/docs/DEPLOYMENT-GUIDE.md

 ## Installation

 ### 1. Azure OpenAI Quota
-As a prerequisit to deployment, you will either need access to an already deployed Azure OpenAI (AOAI) resource or have available quota in your subscription.
+As a prerequisite to deployment, you will either need access to an already deployed Azure OpenAI (AOAI) resource or have available quota.
 If an existing AOAI resource is not used, the deployment code in this accelerator will deploy an AOAI resource with some default model choices.
 Documentation on how to deploy an AOAI service can be found [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).
-Ensure deployments for the `gpt-4 turbo` model and `text-embedding-ada-002` embedding model are setup.

 Take note of the model deployment name and model name.
 Note that the AOAI instance **must** be in the same subscription that you plan to deploy this solution accelerator in.

 As a starting point, we recommend the following quota thresholds be setup for this solution accelerator to run.